-As far as Mexica16 culture is concerned, music related to religious rites and ceremonies was composed and performed by cuicapiztles, a privileged class of professional musicians, prepared in specific schools for music and dance called cuicacallis ("houses of song").
+As far as Mexican18 culture is concerned, music related to religious rites and ceremonies was composed and performed by cuicapiztles, a privileged class of professional musicians, prepared in specific schools for music and dance called cuicacallis ("houses of song").
 Being a member of the "caste" of singers and musicians was a great honour and privilege, but also a great responsibility as the music was not only accompanying the ceremony, but it was the core of ceremony itself.
 A mistake in the musical performance meant a mistake in the observance of the ritual, which compared to an insult to the gods (punishable by death!).
 It is therefore easy to deduce that the technical and executive level of indigenous musicians and dancers had to be very high.
-On his return to Spain, Hernán Cortes will bring with him some natives musicians, singers and dancers - along with some acrobats and jugglers - to exhibit them in front of His Majesty Charles V and the Pope who, according to the reports of the time, were duly impressed.17
+On his return to Spain, Hernán Cortes, the conquistador responsible for the conquest of the territories corresponding to present-day Mexico, will bring with him some natives musicians, singers and dancers - along with some acrobats and jugglers - to exhibit them in front of His Majesty Charles V and the Pope who, according to the reports of the time, were duly impressed.19